-This Private Boat Tour includes one hour on an elegant private boat experience around the Lake Como, villas and towns.
-Bring your group or family, and this tour can customer the itinerary to include the sites you prefer to see.
+This Private Boat Tour includes one hour on an elegant private boat experience around Lake Como, villas, and towns.
+Bring your group or family, and this tour can customize the itinerary to include the sites you prefer to see.

-Rated as a five stars tour, this private tour around the Lake Como Highlights will take you to the postcard-perfect villages.
-The whole tour takes approx. 8 hours and you will see the best of Lake Como with a local, friendly and knowledgeable guide.
+Rated as a five-star tour, this private tour around the Lake Como Highlights will take you to the postcard-perfect villages.
+The whole tour takes approx. 8 hours and you will see the best of Lake Como with a local, friendly, and knowledgeable guide.

 What to Pack for your Lake Como Italy Itinerary